home-assistant/home-assistant.io/source/_integrations/ring.markdown

   - '@balloob'
 ---

 The `ring` implementation allows you to integrate your [Ring.com](https://ring.com/) devices in Home Assistant.
+Due to recent authentication changes of Ring, you will need to run at least Home Assistant 0.104.

 There is currently support for the following device types within Home Assistant: